kwakeunji/kwakeunji.github.io/about.markdown

 Welcome to the EDITH blog 😈

-The name EDITH came from the movie called "IRON MAN", which means "Even Death I am The Hero".
+The name EDITH comes from the movie called "IRON MAN", which means "Even Death I am The Hero".

 For my blog, it means "Even Dying I am commiTing the gitHub" (sorry..ㅋ)